nykim0112/audio-markov-chain-color-generator/README.md

-## New Melody and Color Generator
+# New Melody and Color Generator

-# Installation
+## Installation
-install npm
+install npm if necessary
 Then in command line type ```npm install @tonejs/midi```

-# To run locally
+## To run locally
+Run HTML file
+If "dev tools failed to load SourceMap error" -> In DevTools (F12) -> Settings (F1), Disable both "enable JS source maps" and "enable CSS source maps" in "Preferences -> Sources"

-# Our Notes
+## Notes
 Have 4 songs and 4 albums pre uploaded.
 Also add instructions for how a user can add more.

 1. read in MIDI file and convert to note sequence